Shot of Love: Songs

 The fourth track, "Lenny Bruce", is about the subversive Jewish comedian of that name.
 An influential entertainer whose use of provocative language led to a famous obscenity trial, Bruce died of a drug overdose in 1966.
 Despite the secular tone of the lyrics, the music is "anchored in the resolute cadences of piano gospel", according to music critic Tim Riley.
 Often regarded as a bizarre tribute, the song portrays Bruce as some kind of martyr, even though its characterizations of Bruce have been described as peculiar and almost non-descript.
-When Dave Herman asked why, after so many years, Dylan chose to write a song about Lenny Bruce (July 2, 1981 interview), he answered, "You know, I have no idea!
+When Dave Herman asked why, after so many years, Dylan chose to write a song about Lenny Bruce, he answered, "You know, I have no idea!
 I wrote that song in five minutes!
 I found it was a little strange after he died, that people made such a hero out of him.
 When he was alive he couldn't even get a break.
 And certainly now, comedy is rank, dirty and vulgar and very unfunny and stupid, wishy-washy and the whole thing. ...
 But he was doing this same sort of thing many years ago and maybe some people aren't realizing that there was Lenny Bruce, who did this before and that is what happened to him.
 So these people can *do* what they're doing now.
 I don't know."

 The first verse might, in fact, be seen to offer a subtle cut to Bruce's imitators for whom the use of profanity is a cheap "shock" gimmick, while for Bruce it was a strike for free speech: "He was an outlaw, that's for sure/More of an outlaw than you ever were."

 When Shot of Love was reissued for compact disc, "The Groom's Still Waiting at the Altar" was added into the album sequence.
 Recorded during the Shot of Love sessions, it was originally issued as a B-side to the 45rpm release of "Heart of Mine".
 Throughout the song, Dylan sings of a theological schism that ultimately separates the narrator and a woman, whom he addresses as 'Claudette.'
 The term 'groom' is used or implied in the Bible and in Christian theology.
 In this context, Jesus Christ is the Bridegroom to the Church, the Bride of Christ.
 Widely praised and heavily played on progressive radio, Riley called it "a generous return to slow-burning defiance that restores not only the lust to Dylan's heart, but the power to his voice."
 Together with "Caribbean Wind" (an outtake discussed below), "The Groom's Still Waiting at the Altar" marked a dramatic change in lyrical direction, one Dylan would continue to follow in his next album, Infidels.

 "Watered-Down Love" is Dylan's version of 1 Corinthians 13, describing "love that's pure", and lamenting that pure love is not what many people want.